JustinNew/Scala/README.md

 ### Case Classes
   - Case classes are regular classes which export their constructor parameters and which provide a recursive decomposition mechanism via pattern matching.

+### pattern match
+  - Whenever you write a pattern match, you need to make sure you have covered all of the possible cases.

 ### self type
   - what is the difference between a self type and extending a trait, that is simple.
 If you say B extends A, then B is an A. When you use self-types, B requires an A.